- Continuous measurement and radio transmission

 The wireless sensor system GesySense continuously measures radio transmits temperatures, humidity and digital values, and makes that data available to other systems.

-This system of wireless, battery operated sensors for temperature, status and counting presents a flexible data acquisition system which can be used to secure plant operation, optimize energy consumption or assess consumption statements.
+This system of wireless, battery operated sensors realizes a flexible data acquisition system which can be used to reliably document measured values, secure plant operation, or assess consumption statements.

 Possible applications of the wireless modules cover: